akktrsst/MCP_Agent_Airbnb/README.md

 - Special thanks to [openbnb-org/mcp-server-airbnb](https://github.com/openbnb-org/mcp-server-airbnb) for the MCP server
 - OpenAI for the GPT models
-- Streamlit for the web framework
+- Gradio for the web framework

 ## 📞 Support